60-Second Civics: Episode 4243, All Men Are Created Equal: Black History Month, Part 1

-Category: Civics Hits: 5Despite the assurance of the Declaration of Independence that "all men are created equal," the Declaration did not recognize the freedom of enslaved people.
+Category: Civics Hits: 6Despite the assurance of the Declaration of Independence that "all men are created equal," the Declaration did not recognize the freedom of enslaved people.
 And although the Constitution did not mention the word "slavery," it contained provisions that ensured its survival.
 Nevertheless, the story of the more than 400 years since slavery was first introduced into the thirteen colonies is one of expanding rights and greater equality for all Americans.

 Read more http://files.civiced.org/podcasts/60SecondCivics/60SecondCivics-Episode4243.mp3